Architectural Description:

 Themes: architectural, community development

-1830 - High St. was the Rd "from Ward's Tavern to the Alms House"
+1830 - High St. was the road "from Ward's Tavern to the Alms House"

 1858 - High Street was known as "Honest Row"

 It appears that son Herman Jr. inherited the house on High Street and bought out his siblings share.
 Herman Jr. Died on Dec.
-21, 1871 of Pneumonia, age 62y 11m, 21d.
-In his last will and testament on December 14, 1871 his estate went to the American Missionary Association, in NYC.
-One half of the proceeds of the estate were "to be used in aid of the Freedmen of this country."
+21, 1871, of Pneumonia, age 62y 11m, 21d.
+In his last will and testament on December 14, 1871, his estate went to the American Missionary Association, in NYC.
+One half of the proceeds of the estate was "to be used in aid of the Freedmen of this country."
 The provision was that his sister Lydia had a life tenancy in the house, its contents and could draw off the principle for her comfort.
 Only after her death could the property be sold.
-Lydia died on April 6, 1882 at age 81 years 6 months of General disability.
+Lydia died on April 6, 1882, at age 81 years 6 months of General disability.
 They are interred in South Parish Church Cemetery.

 Andover Townsman - Nov.
 24, 1899 Obit.
 Joseph Abbott

-Died on Wednesday 22, after a three year illness during which time he could not stand.
+Died on Wednesday 22, after a three-year illness during which time he could not stand.
 Born in West Parish Sept.
 6, 1811.
 Learned the cabinet trade with John Flint.
 Late engaged in the furniture business with his brother Herman, in a shop formerly on the site of the library.
+(Lost to fire Sunday morning May 29, 1870).
 Also worked with his brother as an undertaker.
 Mr. Abbot then embarked in the picture selling and framing trade in a building now occupied by P. J. Hannon’s tailoring establishment.

 He married Abigail Caroline Foster who died in 1852.
 Joseph lived on High St. for about 30 years.
 Survived by one grandson George A. Smith, whose mother, Mr. Abbott’s daughter, died only a short time ago.